-FFY 2006 PERFORMANCE OBJECTIVE
+FFY 2007 PERFORMANCE OBJECTIVE

-- Objective 1: Fund agencies for the purpose of reducing speed related motor vehicle crashes, injuries, and deaths. - Objective 2: To continue strategic enforcement in high-risk statewide locations through specialized H.E.A.T (Highway Enforcement of Aggressive Traffic) units.
+- Objective 1: To fund counties that represent 50% of speeding fatalities for the purpose of reducing speed related motor vehicle crashes, injuries, and deaths. - Objective 2: To continue strategic enforcement in high-risk statewide locations through specialized H.E.A.T (Highway Enforcement of Aggressive Traffic) units. - Objective 3: To conduct two (2) special emphasis mobilizations targeting motorcyclists who drive excessive speeds.

-ULTIMATE OUTCOME MEASURE - REDUCE SPEED RELATED FATAL CRASHES TO NOT MORE THAN 19 PERCENT OF THE TOTAL STATE FATALITIES.
+ULTIMATE OUTCOME MEASURE - REDUCE SPEED RELATED FATAL CRASHES TO NOT MORE THAN 17 PERCENT OF THE TOTAL STATE FATALITIES.

-- 1. Provide funding to local law enforcement agencies that are located in jurisdictions that represent high numbers of speed-related deaths.
+1. Provide funding to local law enforcement agencies that are located in jurisdictions that represent high numbers of speed-related deaths.

 [Note: All Alcohol and Other Drug Countermeasures law enforcement grants will have a speed sub-component.
-The DUI multi-jurisdictional taskforces will have aggressive driving components.] - 2.
-Provide funds to increase public information & education and enforcement of traffic laws through a specialized traffic enforcement unit in high-risk locations. - 3.
-In conjunction with strategic enforcement, paid media messages as well as press releases will be issued to raise awareness to the general public about the dangers of speeding and the consequences if this action is taken.
+The DUI multi-jurisdictional taskforces will have aggressive driving components.]

+- 2. Provide funds to increase public information & education and enforcement of traffic laws through a specialized traffic enforcement unit in high-risk locations. - 3.
+In conjunction with strategic enforcement, media messages as well as press releases will be issued to raise awareness to the general public about the dangers of speeding and the consequences if this action is taken.